dan-leo/masters/thesis/v8/1_intro.md

 # Introduction {#intro}

-This chapter introduces the reader to various concepts relating to the main focus of this study being NB-IoT and the performance evaluation thereof.
+This chapter introduces the reader to various concepts relating to NB-IoT and (reasons for?) the performance evaluation thereof.
 It begins with the question "why?" before moving on to the research problem, objectives, scope, terminology, background and other various related concepts.

 ## Why NB-IoT?